IMMDLab/immdlab.github.io/_pages/research.md

 ![]({{ site.url }}{{ site.baseurl }}/images/research/PCNN.png){: style="height: 250px; margin: 0px  10px"}

-## Optimization and Uncertainty Quantification
+## Optimization and Generative Design
 To conduct systematic metal additive manufacturing process optimization, a hybrid physics-based data-driven process design framework was developed to establish reliable surrogates of process-structure relationships.
 The process design framework includes a mesoscale multiphysics simulation model to predict microstructure evolution, a physics-constrained neural network to construct the surrogate of the process-structure relationship, and Bayesian optimization for process design.
 The proposed framework is demonstrated by optimizing the initial temperature and cooling rate for the single dendritic growth of Ti-6Al-4V alloy during rapid solidification in metal AM so that the desired dendritic area and microsegregation level can be achieved.
 The Pareto front for dendritic growth was constructed with the **multi-objective Bayesian optimization** method.
 The proposed process design framework is generic and can be potentially applied in materials design and digital twins of metal AM.

 <table><tr>